-If it is determined that the LIP suffers from an acute or ongoing physical, psychiatric, or emotional illness or injury that is not drug or alcohol related and could be reasonably accommodated through rehabilitation or treatment, the following are guidelines for rehabilitation or treatment and reinstatement:
+If it is determined that the PROVIDER suffers from an acute or ongoing physical, psychiatric, or emotional illness or injury that is not drug or alcohol related and could be reasonably accommodated through rehabilitation or treatment, the following are guidelines for rehabilitation or treatment and reinstatement:

-- 1. If applicable, Hospital and Medical Staff leadership shall assist the LIP in locating a suitable rehabilitation program or treatment plan.
-A LIP who may benefit from counseling or rehabilitative services, but whose illness or injury is not believed to interfere with his ability to competently and safely perform his/her clinical privileges or the duties of Medical Staff membership, may be referred for assistance while still actively practicing at the hospital.
-In cases where the LIP's ability is believed to be undermined, the LIP shall be allowed a leave of absence if necessary.
-A LIP who is determined to have an illness or injury which requires a leave of absence for rehabilitation or treatment shall not be reinstated until it is established, to the satisfaction of the committee, the MEC and the Board, that the LIP has successfully completed any necessary rehabilitation or treatment in which the hospital has confidence. - 2.
-Upon sufficient proof that a LIP who has been found to be suffering from an illness has successfully completed treatment or has been cleared for return to practice by his/her treating physician (as applicable), that LIP may be considered for reinstatement to the Medical Staff.
+1. If applicable, Hospital and Medical Staff leadership shall assist the PROVIDER in locating a suitable rehabilitation program or treatment plan.
+A PROVIDER who may benefit from counseling or rehabilitative services, but whose illness or injury is not believed to interfere with his ability to competently and safely perform his/her clinical privileges or the duties of Medical Staff membership, may be referred for assistance while still actively practicing at the hospital.
+In cases where the PROVIDER's ability is believed to be undermined, the PROVIDER shall be allowed a leave of absence if necessary.
+A PROVIDER who is determined to have an illness or injury which requires a leave of absence for rehabilitation or treatment shall not be reinstated until it is established, to the satisfaction of the committee, the MEC and the Board, that the PROVIDER has successfully completed any necessary rehabilitation or treatment in which the hospital has confidence.

-- 3. In considering an LIP for reinstatement, the hospital and Medical Staff leadership must consider patient care interests paramount. - 4.
-If requested by the committee, the LIP must provide the name and address of his or her primary care physician, and must authorize that physician to provide the hospital with information regarding his or her condition and treatment.
+- 2. Upon sufficient proof that a PROVIDER who has been found to be suffering from an illness has successfully completed treatment or has been cleared for return to practice by his/her treating physician (as applicable), that PROVIDER may be considered for reinstatement to the Medical Staff. - 3.
+In considering an PROVIDER for reinstatement, the hospital and Medical Staff leadership must consider patient care interests paramount. - 4.
+If requested by the committee, the PROVIDER must provide the name and address of his or her primary care physician and must authorize that physician to provide the hospital with information regarding his or her condition and treatment.
 The committee has the right to require an opinion from other physician consultants of its choice. - 5.
-Assuming all of the information received indicates that the LIP is rehabilitated or recovered and capable of resuming care of patients, the committee, MEC and the Board may take the following additional precautions when restoring clinical privileges: - (a) the LIP must identify another LIP who is willing to assume responsibility for the care of his or her patients in the event of his or her inability or unavailability; and - (b) the LIP may be required to obtain periodic reports for the committee from his or her primary physician-for a period of time specified by the Committee stating that the LIP is continuing treatment or therapy, as appropriate, and that his or her ability to treat and care for patients in the hospital is not impaired. - 6.
-The LIP's exercise of clinical privileges in the hospital shall be monitored by the department chairperson or by a physician appointed by the department chairperson.
-The nature of that monitoring shall be determined by the committee after its review of all of the circumstances. - 7.
-All requests for information concerning the impaired LIP shall be forwarded to the Chief Executive Officer for response.
+Assuming all of the information received indicates that the PROVIDER is rehabilitated or recovered and capable of resuming care of patients, the committee, MEC and the Board may take the following additional precautions when restoring clinical privileges: - (a) the PROVIDER must identify another PROVIDER who is willing to assume responsibility for the care of his or her patients in the event of his or her inability or unavailability; and - (b) the PROVIDER may be required to obtain periodic reports for the committee from his or her primary physician, for a period of time specified by the Committee, stating that the PROVIDER is continuing treatment or therapy, as appropriate, and that his or her ability to treat and care for patients in the hospital is not impaired. - 6.
+The PROVIDER's exercise of clinical privileges in the hospital shall be monitored by the department chairperson or by a physician appointed by the department chairperson The nature of that monitoring shall be determined by the committee after its review of all of the circumstances. - 7.
+All requests for information concerning the impaired PROVIDER shall be forwarded to the Chief Executive Officer for response. - 8.
+Should a practitioner fail to complete any required rehabilitation program or directive made pursuant to this Policy, he/she shall not be considered for reinstatement, and the matter shall be referred to the MEC for action in accordance with the Medical Staff Bylaws.